ls1intum/Artemis/docs/dev/setup/bamboo-bitbucket-jira.rst

        Jira → Bitbucket

-5. The script has already created users and groups but you need to manually assign the users into their respective group in Jira.
+5. The script *(step 3)* has already created users and groups but you need to manually assign the users into their respective group in Jira.
 In our test setup, users 1-5 are students, 6-10 are tutors, 11-15 are editors and 16-20 are instructors.
 The usernames are artemis_test_user_{1-20}